Oliems/wg-pihole-docker/README.md

 # wg-pihole-docker
- Tutorial to setup a VPN and a DNS sinkhole on a Debian server, using Wireguard, Pi-hole and Docker.
+ How to setup a VPN and a DNS sinkhole on a Debian server, using Wireguard, Pi-hole and Docker.

  These instructions are meant for a Debian server and assume that you are using Linux or macOS.
+Take some time to read the documentation as well as the scripts before you run anything on your server.

 ## Creating a user